 Some people add a fourth version number as a sort of counter that increments with each build or each release, independently of the other version numbers.
 (Some people also use the PATCH version number for this purpose.)
 For example, the current version might be 184.108.40.206, and releasing a MAJOR update would increase the version number to 220.127.116.11.
 This is done so that every version has a unique number as its identifier.
 This can be useful for troubleshooting purposes and can be easy to automate using build pipelines provided by your version control software.
 (More details may be discussed elsewhere in this tutorial.)

 Using an API version number

-The Forge documentation recommends using four version numbers, with the second number being dedicated to your mod’s API and the others as described above.
+The Forge documentation recommends using four version numbers, with the second number being dedicated to your mod’s API and the other numbers as described above.
 If your mod is going to have an API, please read Forge’s documentation page on versioning for more information.
 If you don’t know if your mod will have an API, you can either make the second number a zero (for example 18.104.22.168) or just use three numbers as I describe above (for example 1.2.7).

 Last words about versioning

 There are many perfectly legitimate ways of versioning your mod, but you should strive to follow the community standards I’ve described above unless you have a compelling reason to do otherwise.
 If you choose to follow another convention, make sure you’re being clear and consistent for the sake of your mod’s users.

 Enter your mod group

 Right below the

 group =.
 Here you will enter the mod group name you chose in Step X. Remember that it needs to be all lowercase.
 It can have numbers and underscores but not dashes.

 modid with your mod’s ID.
 You should have decided on your mod ID in step X.